Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 What Is A Traumatic Brain Injury?

-Traumatic brain injuries are the result of head trauma.
+Traumatic brain injuries are the result of trauma to the head.

-When your brain suffers an injury, force gets applied to your brain tissue and can disrupt your brain’s functions.
+When you suffer an injury in a traumatic brain injury, force gets applied to your brain tissue, which can disrupt your brain’s functions.

-Traumatic brain injury most often occurs after falls, car crashes, and blows to the head.
+Traumatic brain injuries often occur after falls, car crashes, or direct blows to the head.

-Traumatic brain injury can happen to anyone, however, certain groups have a higher risk, such as:
+Traumatic brain injuries can happen to anyone, however, certain groups are more at risk.

-Seniors often deal with slips and falls as a result of:
+Seniors often deal with slips and falls as a result of the following conditions as well:

 What Are The Symptoms Of A Traumatic Brain Injury?